Qbase-Foundation/bitcore-qbase/README.md

 Ritocore
 =======

-This is Under's fork of Bitpay's Bitcore that uses Ritocoin 2.1.1 It has a limited segwit support.
+This is Traysi's fork of Bitpay's Bitcore/Under's Ravencore for Ritocoin.
+It has a limited segwit support.

-It is HIGHLY recommended to use https://github.com/traysi/ritocore-deb to build and deploy packages for production use.

 ----
 Getting Started